Microassist Accessibility Services: Barrier-Free Digital Development

 With 21 years of accessibility expertise, we make digital content perceivable and navigable by all, including those with disabilities.

-Spring 2017 Update for Public-Sector Customers: Microassist has been awarded DIR Contract DIR-TSO-3813: Accessibility IT Services.
+2017 Update for Public-Sector Customers: Microassist has been awarded DIR Contract DIR-TSO-3813: Accessibility IT Services.
 To discover how we can support your local, state, federal, and higher education programs with accessible and compliant products and services, contact our team.

 Microassist Accessibility Services